 Professor KWK Yeung, Department of Orthopaedics and Traumatology

 He is currently a tenured full professor and chief of research division in the Department of Orthopaedics and Traumatology, The University of Hong Kong, Director of Research Laboratory of Orthopaedic Centre & Deputy Director of Shenzhen Key Laboratory for Innovative Technology in Orthopaedic Trauma, The University of Hong Kong Shenzhen Hospital.
-His h-index is 56 (Scopus) with 10,522 citations and 62 (Google Scholar) with 13,006 citations.
-He has been consecutively ranked as the World’s Top 1% of Scientists in the field of biomaterials by Clarivate Analytics’ Essential Science Indicators (ESI) from 2014 to 2020.
-In addition to publishing more than 266 peer-reviewed SCI journal papers and filing 41 full patents in various countries, he co-founded OrthoSmart Limited with two senior colleagues to adapt their research findings for clinical use.
+His h-index is 60 (Scopus) with 12,000> citations and 67 (Google Scholar) with 15,000> citations.
+He has been consecutively ranked as the World’s Top 1% of Scientists in the field of biomaterials by Clarivate Analytics’ Essential Science Indicators (ESI) from 2014 to 2021.
+In addition to publishing more than 270 peer-reviewed SCI journal papers and filing 41 full patents in various countries, he co-founded OrthoSmart Limited with two senior colleagues to adapt their research findings for clinical use.
 He was the interim CEO and now serves as one of the directors in this startup company.
 Furthermore, he has been invited to act as a consultant for several medical device and biomaterial corporations.